 Pursuant to Delaware law, the merger agreement must be adopted by the affirmative vote of the holders of a majority of the total number of outstanding shares.
 Abstentions of shares that are present at the special meeting and broker non-votes will each have the same effect as a vote against adoption of the merger agreement.
 Pursuant to the merger agreement, Northrop Grumman and its affiliates are required to vote their shares for adoption of the merger agreement.
 As of the record date, Northrop Grumman and its affiliates beneficially owned 26,469,448 shares (approximately 80.7% of all outstanding shares).
 Because the approval of the holders of a majority of all outstanding shares is sufficient to approve and adopt the merger agreement, Northrop Grumman can cause the merger to occur without the affirmative vote of any other stockholder.
-You are not being asked for a proxy and you are requested not to send one.
-If you wish to vote your shares, you may do so only by attending the special meeting in person.
+You are not being asked for a proxy and you are requested not to special meeting in person.